SaqibS/emacspeak-on-windows/readme.md

 ## Current Status

 This first version of the TTS server was really a proof of concept so that I could use Emacspeak more.
 Depending how much I use it, and how much interest I get from others, I may spend the time to make it more robust.
 Of course, pull requests are welcome.
-In particular, the full auditory interface is not currently available, as playing of tones, and changing of voices, needs to be implemented.
+In particular, using multiple voices is not currently implemented.

 ## Trying It Out